-Before you read this, I will like you to calm down, take off all your defensive guns pointed right now due to previous information received from whatever source, Put on your thinking caps.
+Before you read this, I will like you to calm down, take off all your defensive guns you bought from the gun source (TW: gun control) and point it to the previous information received from whatever source, Put on your thinking caps.

 I’d like to state that it was totally disheartening that our Senator married a girl young enough to be his grand daughter and even much more painful to withstand is the fact that her parents let her marry this senator!!!